prividentity/PrivateIdentity-Oldd/HOME.md

 * [<B>IEEE 2410 Standard for Biometric Privacy</b>](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D) (SBP) <b>requires 1-way FHE</b> for private identity assertion and authentication.
 * IEEE 2410 certified compliance ensures that, "...the SBP system <b>does not incur [GDPR](https://github.com/openinfer/PrivateIdentity/wiki/EXEMPT-FROM-PRIVACY-OBLIGATIONS#gdpr-analysis), [CCPA](https://github.com/openinfer/PrivateIdentity/wiki/EXEMPT-FROM-PRIVACY-OBLIGATIONS#ccpa-analysis), [BIPA](https://github.com/openinfer/PrivateIdentity/wiki/EXEMPT-FROM-PRIVACY-OBLIGATIONS#bipa-analysis) or [HIPAA](https://github.com/openinfer/PrivateIdentity/wiki/EXEMPT-FROM-PRIVACY-OBLIGATIONS#hipaa-analysis) privacy obligations." </b>

-Organizations using Cloud Biometric MFA guarantee user privacy and limit risk by irreversibly anonymizing all biometric information with 1-way fully homomorphic encryption (FHE).
+Organizations using Cloud Biometric API guarantee user privacy and limit risk by irreversibly anonymizing all biometric information with 1-way fully homomorphic encryption (FHE).
 FHE payloads are globally unique (i.e. no two payloads are ever the same), positional arrays of 128 floating-point numbers that do not contain biological or behavioral characteristics, imagery or a template of any physiological, biological or behavioral trait.
 Anonymized FHE payloads protect human rights by eliminating any known or foreseeable possibility of linking any biometric or personal data back to the individual.

 The FHE payload is [not “Personal Data”](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#951-fhe-payloads-contain-anonymized-data) under the GDPR, is [not "Personal Information"](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#961-fhe-payloads-contain-deidentified-information) under the CCPA, is [not “Biometric Information”](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#971-fhe-payloads-do-not-contain-biometric-identifiers-or-biometric-information) under the BIPA and is [not "Individually Identifiable Health Information"](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D#985-fhe-payloads-do-not-contain-individually-identifiable-health-information) under the HIPAA.
 <br>